jonathan-vella/secure-networking-hackathon/challenges/Challenge-05.md

 ## Challenge

-CMC is ready to deploy OHND in the United Kingdom – where their second largest customer base is.
+CMC is ready to deploy YADA in the United Kingdom – where their second largest customer base is.
 You are tasked with scaling the network to reach the new region and ensure user traffic can route to the application incorporating geolocation and performance.

 ## Requirements

 CMC has the following requirements:

 - Network presence in a new Azure region: UK South
-- The second instance of OHND has the same network security and application security requirements as the challenges before.
+- The second instance of YADA has the same network security and application security requirements as the challenges before.
   - WAF / SSL offloading
   - Firewall
   - On prem connectivity to database server